TL;DR

 Considerations

-What are the limitations of current G6PD testing methods?
+What are the limitations of current G6PD test methods?

-While current G6PD testing methods have significantly improved diagnosis and management of the condition, they still have some limitations:
+While current glucose-6-phosphate dehydrogenase (G6PD) test methods have significantly improved diagnosis and management of the condition, they still have some limitations:

-• Quantitative tests: These tests, like the G6PD enzyme assay, measure enzyme activity but may not accurately reflect individual sensitivity to triggers or the full spectrum of G6PD variants.
+- Quantitative tests: These tests, like the glucose-6-phosphate dehydrogenase (G6PD) enzyme assay, measure enzyme activity but may not accurately reflect individual sensitivity to triggers or the full spectrum of glucose-6-phosphate dehydrogenase (G6PD) variants.

-• Cost: The G6PD enzyme assay can be expensive, limiting access in resource-limited settings where the deficiency is most prevalent.
+- Cost: The glucose-6-phosphate dehydrogenase (G6PD) enzyme assay can be expensive, limiting access in resource-limited settings where the deficiency is most prevalent.

-• Equipment and expertise: Performing the G6PD enzyme assay requires specialized equipment and trained personnel, further limiting accessibility in certain regions.
+- Equipment and expertise: Performing the glucose-6-phosphate dehydrogenase (G6PD) enzyme assay requires specialized equipment and trained personnel, further limiting accessibility in certain regions.

-• Enzyme activity levels: Even within the same G6PD variant, individual enzyme activity can vary, making it challenging to predict individual risk of hemolysis based solely on enzyme levels.
+- Enzyme activity levels: Even within the same glucose-6-phosphate dehydrogenase (G6PD) variant, individual enzyme activity can vary, making it challenging to predict individual risk of hemolysis based solely on enzyme levels.

 Ongoing research